Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 2) Focus on reasons for applying, detailing how your skills and experience fit perfectly.
 Perhaps tell a story of how you decided to be a part of the Civil Service, while outlining key criteria and how this fits with your career path.

-Getting this opening sentence right and you are well on your way to success.
+Get this opening sentence right and you are well on your way to success.

 Civil Service Personal / Suitability Statement Example Introduction